 “When we were considering these vending pieces, we learned from the Just Baked team that the peak hours for their business is like two in the morning,” says Reinfeld.

-The Maple to Go has more limited hours of operation since its housed in a building that the university recently converted into student housing.
+The Maple to Go has more limited hours of operation since it's housed in a building that the university recently converted into student housing.
 Currently, the space is only open from 6 p.m. until 10 p.m.
 Those times will expand as the university continues to move more students into the building.

-“It's going to be built into phases,” says Reinfeld.
+“It's going to be built in phases,” says Reinfeld.
 “So phase one, we only have 120 students, but, once we max out to like 300 to 400 students in that building, we're going to expand hours.”

 Meeting the evolving needs of students